MarkHoeber/rst_templates/tempcal2.rst

     1. Set up the test station.
 ********************************

         a) Turn on the temperature controller.
-Select the temperature according to the chart below.
+Select the temperature according to the chart under Equipment.

         #) Place about 300 milliliters and the stir bar into the beaker.